ZebraDevs/flow/README.md

 This library provides a default `flow::Dispatch<StampT, DataT>` object template, which is essentially just a slightly more descriptive `std::pair` for a stamp and a value.
 All required companion facilities have been provided for this template.
 This library also provides default accessors for `std::pair<StampT, ValueT>`.

-If your data already has an embedded sequencing value, you need only provide the appropriate access through a `Dispatch` wrapper.
+If your data already has an embedded sequencing value, you need only provide the appropriate access helpers.
 Take the following example:

 ```c++
 struct MyMessage